 Missions

 Missions are always an excellent place to learn about the region’s history and the people who live there.
-They encompassed a multi-cultural history made up of Native American, Spanish, Mexican and European people and functioned as self-sustaining communities – they weren’t all the same.
-Still, many taught and or enforced the learning of agriculture, industry, education and religion in exchange for work and a safe place.
+They had a multi-cultural history.
+This included Native American, Spanish, Mexican, and European people.
+These missions functioned as self-sustaining communities.
+They weren’t all the same.
+Still, many taught agriculture, industry, and education.
+Religion was also enforced in exchange for work and a safe place.

-Mission San Juan Capistrano is now a historic landmark and museum where for about $18, you can pursue the grounds and learn about the ruins and history from over 200 years ago.
+Mission San Juan Capistrano is now a historic landmark and museum.
+For about $18, you can explore the grounds and learn about the ruins and history from over 200 years ago.
 There is still a chapel and other interesting architecture.

 Find it at 26801 Ortega Highway San Juan Capistrano, CA 92675.